yongjun21/sg-heatmap/README.md

 heatmap.initializeRenderer(defaultStyle, addonStyle)

-// initialize colorScale by providing domain min/max endpoints heatmap.render(key, colorScale, payload) // key is the name of the statistic to render
+// initialize colorScale by providing domain min/max endpoints heatmap.render(key, colorScale) // key is the name of the statistic to render
 ```

 - *defaultStyle* and *addonStyle* are optional style options to be applied onto map polygons